CoralVentures/coral_flutter/docs/coral_packages.md

 This package exposes the following:

 - coralBootstrap (manual)
+- CoralBootstrapConfiguration (manual)
 - CoralBlocObserver (wired up for you)

 1) `coralBootstrap` is how we bootstrap all of our applications.
 It will set up our logger, our analytics, our error handling, and our bloc observer.

+2) `CoralBootstrapConfiguration` is how bootstrap will pull in your client-side secrets and configuration.

-2) `CoralBlocObserver` is how we observe our bloc events and state changes.
+3) `CoralBlocObserver` is how we observe our bloc events and state changes.
 Under the hood, this will use the `createAnalyticsOnEventCallback` from the `AnalyticsRepository`.

 ## Coral Cli